blefebvre/implementationdetails.dev/_posts/2019-08-25-cypress-gotchas-with-promises.markdown

 ## Conclusion

-My hope is that by sharing my experience with this gotcha that I can help someone avoid a headache.
+My hope is that by sharing my experience with this issue I can help someone avoid a headache.
 It is not lost on me that I could have avoided my own headache by reading the docs more thoroughly.
-My experience with Cypress has otherwise been great, and I (still) highly recommend that everyone check it out for their E2E testing needs.
+My experience with Cypress has otherwise been great, and I still highly recommend that everyone check it out for their E2E testing needs.

-Big thanks to the Cypress team for an awesome tool!
+Big thanks are due to the Cypress team for an awesome tool!